reis-r/Operationalizing-Machine-Learning/README.md

 (click on the image to open the video)

 ## Standout Suggestions
 This was a long project, with many steps.
 The Azure ML Studio is a very good tool to quickly experiment with a dataset.
 But if you find yourself working on Azure in a big project, I suggest to focus on the pipeline design via the SDK.
-This will make your work reusable, reproductible and less error-prone.
+This will make your work reusable, reproducible and less error-prone.
+As a means to make the project better, more work should be done in the model itself, maybe trying to archieve better scoring than AutoML, or appliying better data treatment.